Ardvb/Pands-Iris-Project-2019/README.md

 #### 2.2.1 Check dataset, describe, median and mode

-First I want to check if this dataset is complete and if my downloaded version has no gaps.
+First I want to read in the excel file containing the dataset, using pd.read, and check if the dataset is complete and if my downloaded version has no gaps.

 ![image](https://user-images.githubusercontent.com/47186083/56400204-7023b100-624a-11e9-9f63-0f19b52ee3b1.png)
 ![image](https://user-images.githubusercontent.com/47186083/56399819-3782d800-6248-11e9-8554-1e936814d693.png)